-During the years ended June 30, 2016 and 2015, the Organization received matching funds from the NJCT totaling \$70,031 and \$45,654, respectively.
-As of June 30, 2016, the Organization has received approximately \$1,305,997 of matching funds from the NJCT, and these matching funds are included in permanently restricted net assets.
+During the year ended June 30, 2016, the Organization received matching funds from the NJCT totaling \$70,031.
+Through June 30, 2017, a total of \$1,305,997 have been received by the Organization of matching funds from the NJCT, and these matching funds are included in permanently restricted net assets.